28/36 Rule Calculator

 The first part of the rule states that the maximum household expenses or housing costs should not be higher than 28 percent of your monthly income.
 Maximum household expenses typically include principal, interest, taxes, and insurance.
 Because of this, they are referred to as PITI.
 To explain this further:

 Each loan is different, and some do not include taxes and insurance.
-Depending on your needs, you can enter housing costs as one value in our 28/36 rule calculator or switch to the advanced mode for an individual breakdown of those values.
+Depending on your needs, you can enter housing costs as one value in our 28/36 rule calculator or select a checkbox for an individual breakdown of those values.

 When calculating this, banks typically look at monthly household expenses and monthly gross income — you can check it using the gross to net calculator.
 The result they get is called the front-end ratio.